zaphodbeeblebrox3rd/Burst-A-Flat/README.md

 Burst-A-Flat aspires to provide an instructional example to start this path.
 This project is intended to inspire; not just to fix a specific problem.
 This is a workshop and demonstration of a problem solved, but more importantly this is a mindset of writing new code for new projects on-premise, in the cloud, and hybrid computing environments so that our work is prepared to move to the next level.

 In summary, this project provides a simulation of a workload built to scale from a few CPUs to gigantic proportions.
-This is one of, I hope, an array of examples in which different types of computational workloads can be architected ready for true cloud bursting.

 ## Architecture